leonlinsx/minimal-mistakes/_posts/2020-10-21-activism-disney.md

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/disney_activism/disney 5.png)

 Again, caveat that this is not investment advice and that I'm less familiar with the sector, but that's my current opinion.
 As mentioned, you're welcome to make a copy of the financial model I put together [here](https://docs.google.com/spreadsheets/d/1h6yW8z2AcCCm-vn6bEkk0g5_nN-bzLge1lkok94PFaI/edit#gid=0 "goog") to play with the numbers.
-The assumptions I put in there are dummy numbers so please don't anchor on them.
+The assumptions I put in there are dummy numbers so please don't anchor on them \[12\].

 Feel free to reply letting me know what you think!